-This Essential describes the scientific foundations of nursing practice, which are based on the natural and social sciences.
+This essential describes the scientific foundations of nursing practice, which are based on the natural and social sciences.
 These sciences may include human biology, physiology, and psychology.
 In addition, nursing science has provided nursing with a body of knowledge to contribute to the discipline of nursing.
 This body of knowledge or discipline is focused on the following (adapted from AACN, 2006b; Donaldson & Crowley, 1978; Fawcett, 2005; Gortner, 1980):

-- The principles and laws that govern the life process, well-being, and optimal functioning of human beings, sick or well - The patterning of human behavior in interaction with the environment in normal life events and critical life situations - The processes by which positive changes in health status are affected - The wholeness of health of human beings, recognizing that they are in continuous interaction with their environments

-Nursing science has expanded the discipline of nursing and includes the development of middle-range nursing theories and concepts to guide practice.
+- The principles and laws that govern the life process, well-being, and optimal functioning of human beings, sick or well - The patterning of human behavior in interaction with the environment in normal life events and critical life situations - The processes by which positive changes in health status are affected - The wholeness of health of human beings, recognizing that they are in continuous interaction with their environments middle-range nursing theories and concepts to guide practice.
 Understanding the practice of nursing includes developing an understanding of scientific underpinnings for practice (the science and discipline of nursing).
-Specifically, the DNP degree prepares the graduate to:
+Specifically, the DNP degree prepares the graduate to do the following (adapted from AACN, 2006b):